-With AOMEI Backupper Professional, you can backup Windows 7 computer to external hard drive and set up an automatic backup for your data.
+With AOMEI Backupper Professional, you can backup Windows 7 computer to the external hard drive and set up an automatic backup for your data.
 Moreover, it makes the entire Windows 7 backup process a much easier job.
-Here are the simple but detailed steps on how to do automatic backup to external hard drive in Windows 7.
+Here are the simple but detailed steps on how to do an automatic backup to the external hard drive in Windows 7.